In planning a trip to Malaysia, spending at least three days in Penang is almost obligatory.

-If you’ve only got time to visit one destination in Malaysia, it’s gotta be Penang.
-Although the bustling Malaysia capital of Kuala Lumpur is the perfect place for a quick stopover, Penang’s where you’ll really start to love this often overshadowed Southeast Asian country.
+Although the bustling Malaysia capital of Kuala Lumpur is the perfect place for a quick stopover, launching a Penang itinerary is where you’ll really start to love this often overshadowed Southeast Asian country.

-Whether you’re visiting for a history lesson, relaxation on the beach, some active pursuits or—perhaps most importantly—a culinary adventure, fit it all in with gusto by following along with this complete 3-day Penang itinerary…
+Whether you’re visiting for a history lesson, relaxation on the beach, some active pursuits or—perhaps most importantly—a culinary adventure, craft the perfect Penang trip plan with gusto by following along with this complete 3-day Penang itinerary…

 Table of Contents